kalauerclub/brother_ql_web/README.md

 docker load < result
 ```

+The latest docker image is uploaded and available at `makefoo/brother_ql_web:latest`

 ### Configuration file

 Create a directory called 'instance', a file called 'application.py' and adjust the values to match your needs.